 1. Length of ownership

 How long have you owned the property?
+8 years

-2. Council Tax
+2. Council tax

 Which Council Tax band is your property in?
+(Please circle)

 A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

-(Please indicate all that apply)
+(Please tick all that apply)

-Garage
+• Garage

 Allocated parking space

-6 • Driveway
+● Driveway ✓

 Shared parking

-On street 1
+On street

 Resident permit

 Metered parking

 Other (please specify):

-7.

-4. Conservation Area Stanton .
+4. Conservation area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?
-Yes/No/ Don't know
+Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

-5. Listed Buildings

-Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-Yes/No

-6. Alterations / additions / extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes/No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent can arrange to obtain them. b.
+5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
+Yes / No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+If you have answered yes, please describe below the changes which you have made: Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes / Ne b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: Yes/Mo (i) Were the replacements the same shape and type as the ones you replaced?
-Yes/Mo

-(ii) Did this work involve any changes to the window or door openings?
-Yes/No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): 7.
-Please give any guarantees which you received for this work to your solicitor or estate agent.
-Central heating 1.
-Central heating a.
+If you have answered yes, please answer the three questions below: Yes / No (i) Were the replacements the same shape and type as the ones you replaced?
+Yes / No (ii) Did this work involve any changes to the window or door openings?
+Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (vidates when the work was completed): vith approximate Please give any guarantees which you received for this work to your solicitor or e estate agent.

+7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes/Mol Partial If you have answered yes/partial - what kind of central heating is there?
-GAS (Examples: gas-fired, solid fuel, electric storage heating, gas warm air.)
-7 If you have answered yes, please answer the 3 questions below: b.
+Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+Oil fired boiler and multi fuel stove in living room If you have answered yes, please answer the three questions below: b.
 When was your central heating system or partial central heating system installed?
-Mew BOILER 1H 2020

-C. Do you have a maintenance contract for the central heating system?
-Y&s/No If you have answered yes, please give details of the company with which you have a maintenance agreement: d.
+2016 C. Do you have a maintenance contract for the central heating system?
+Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
 When was your maintenance agreement last renewed?
-(Please provide the month and year). , , , ±.
+(Please provide the month and year).
 8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes/No 9.
+Yes / No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yes/No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yæs/No b.
+Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yos / No b.
 Are you aware of the existence of asbestos in your property?
-Yes/No If you have answered yes, please give details: 301 a.
-Please tick which services are connected to your property and give details of the supplier:
+Yes / No If you have answered yes, please give details: